appleby/Lisp-In-Small-Pieces/README.md

 2. Clone this repo.
     `git clone https://github.com/appleby/Lisp-In-Small-Pieces.git`

-3. Build the interpreter for the book.
-Edit the Makefile and set the `SCHEME` variable to the version of scheme you want.
-The supported values for `SCHEME` are `o/${HOSTTYPE}/book.{bigloo,gsi,mit,guile}`.
+3. Edit the Makefile and set the `SCHEME` variable to the scheme interpreter you want.
+The supported values for `SCHEME` are

+        o/${HOSTTYPE}/book.bigloo
+        o/${HOSTTYPE}/book.gsi
+        o/${HOSTTYPE}/book.mit
+        o/${HOSTTYPE}/book.guile

    So, e.g., to build the Gambit interpreter, set `SCHEME = o/${HOSTTYPE}/book.gsi`.

-Then run `make` to build the interpreter.
-If everything goes well, you should have an executable in `o/${HOSTTYPE}/book.gsi`.
+4. Run `make` to build the interpreter.
+If everything goes well, you should have an executable in `o/${HOSTTYPE}/book.<whatever>`.
+Note that most of these are just shell scripts that must be run from the toplevel directory.

-4. Run `make grand.test` to run the test suite.
+5. Run `make grand.test` to run the test suite.
 This will take several minutes, but at the end you should see a message that says "All tests passed."

 Failing grand.tests